-Saybrook's online clinical psychology program is specifically focused on the knowledge, experience, and practical skills you will need to enter professional practice.
-Like the M.A./Ph.D. in Psychology degree programs, the Clinical Psychology degree program is grounded in existential, humanistic, and transpersonal psychology; seeking to apply such principles in all areas for clinical practice and research.
+Saybrook University's hybrid online/in-person Clinical Psychology program is specifically focused on the knowledge, experience, and practical skills you will need to enter professional practice.
+The Clinical Psychology degree program is grounded in existential, humanistic, and transpersonal psychology; seeking to apply such principles in all areas for clinical practice and research.
 More specifically, rooted in humanistic psychology, Saybrook's clinical program studies human experience in deeply subjective, historical, contextual, cross-cultural, and spiritual contexts.
 Each program is designed to promote health and wholeness as practitioners who are positioned to effect positive change through service and leadership in their chosen clinical field.
+Though the program is not accredited by the American Psychological Association (APA), it is APA-informed, exposing students to evidence-based and evidence-informed knowledge, practices, and education in the field of psychology.
+The curricula learning goals express the Department's mission and vision as overarching tenets that inform the mission and learning outcomes of the degree program, specializations, and courses.
+They guide and support students in aligning their own aspirations with program goals, learning outcomes, and Saybrook's mission.
+These learning goals support students to become: